-The Last of Us Part 1 Release Date: Trailer, Gameplay, and Story
+The Last of Us Part 1 Release Date - Trailer, Gameplay, and Story

 The Last of Us Part 1 Story

 The story of The Last of Us happens in 2033, twenty years after an outbreak of mutant fungi known as Cordyceps transforms humans into aggressive monsters.
 The player controls Joel, a survivor who has survived the past twenty years as a courier and smuggler.
-After being tasked with the delivery of a young girl to an undisclosed location, he becomes involved in a plan that could save the human race from extinction.
+After receiving the task of delivering a young girl to an undisclosed location, he becomes involved in a plan that could save the human race from extinction.

+That’s all the information we have right now on The Last of Us Part 1.
+For more gaming news from us, you can check out our gaming news articles.